digitalyoshixi/zettelkasten/content/Philosophy/Free Will.md

   - philosophy
   - metaphysics
 ---
-An action is free if an agent could choose to do otherwise.
+The belief that agents can act **freely** - having the choice to perform the action or to choose to do otherwise.
 # Concepts
 - [[Fatalism]] (Anti-free will)
 - [[Determinism]] (Anti-free will)